 We only work with companies who can guarantee you work with senior staff on projects addressing real business issues.

 Typically, students can earn from approximately £12,000 up to £17,000, dependant upon age, experience and company salary structure.

 Are there opportunities for sponsorship or graduate employment?

 Yes.
-Many companies use the EDT Placements scheme to select graduate recruits, around a quarter of students are sponsored through university and even more are guaranteed holiday work.
+Many companies use the EDT Placements scheme to select graduate recruits, some students are sponsored or offered bursaries through university and even more are guaranteed holiday work.

 Will my university mind me taking a year out with EDT Placements?

 Many universities actively endorse a year in industry programme and recognise how it helps pre-university students develop both intellectually and emotionally.
 If you are thinking of deferring your university entry you should tell your university admissions tutor (explaining why) and check the deadline for deferrals.